darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 module.exports = myStuff;
 ```

-But then, what happened when we use require ?
+But then, what happened when we apply a `require()` call ?

 ## Require

-When using require, behind the scene a module context is created and your code runs in it.
+By using require, behind the scene a module context is created and your code runs in it.

+### Global

 `require` function is attached to node global `object`, imagine `window` object for a browser environment.

 So when you type `require('something')` js prototype pattern looks for it and finds require function.

 ```javascript
 global.require = require;